 1. Find a pot or container that is deep and wide enough

-As for width, you can of course go as wide or narrow as you wish.
-But do keep in mind that due to its long taproot dill does not transplant well.
+As for width, you can go as wide or narrow as you wish.
+But do remember that due to its long taproot, dill does not transplant well.

 2. Use a soil mix that drains well

-Fill your pot or container with a soil mix that drains well with a loose to normal structure.
+Fill your pot or container with a soil mix that drains well.

-Use a good quality potting soil with added compost and add perlite or coarse sand for improved aeration and drainage.
+Use good-quality potting soil with added compost, perlite, or coarse sand for improved aeration and drainage.

-As you can see in the video below you want the soil to be firm enough to make a ball with your hand but that same ball should crumble on the gentle touch of your fingers.
+As you can see in the video below, you want the soil to be firm enough to make a ball with your hand, but that same ball should crumble with the gentle touch of your fingers.